harvard-nrg/scanbuddy/docs/source/user_docs.rst

      sudo semanage fcontext -a -t samba_share_t "/data/folder" sudo restorecon -R -v /data/folder

-Check ``/var/log/audit/audit.log`` for Samba denial messages.
+Check ``/var/log/audit/audit.log`` for any Samba denial messages.
 You may not see any messages until the scanner attempts to mount the drive.

 You will also need to create a Samba password.
 Samba uses its own password database for authentication.
 The password you choose for Samba may be different from the user's system password.
 Adding a new Samba user should automatically enable the user, but it's still a good idea to make sure the user is enabled with ``smbpasswd -e username``